 In a sense, this British-rom-com-core is the remedy to the toxicity of the “clean girl aesthetic,” with everything no longer needing to be slicked back with Olaplex or part of a spotless matching set.
 “It kind of validates the fact that sometimes you can pull together a good outfit, and little things aren’t going to work.
 Maybe your hair’s a mess, or your makeup’s not pulled together and I think on TikTok especially, there has been for a while a fixation on the whole look being completely put-together,” says Friedman.

+As we enter an autumn that’s already bringing the kind of chill everyone seemed to have forgotten about, '00s layering helps open the door for this trend to grow.
 For O’Keeffe, she believes the aesthetic is likely to be consumed in parts rather than whole, reassuring that “we will likely see elements of the trend enter the mainstream, but we won’t have an army of '00s Keira Knightleys on our hands any time soon.”

 Army of Knightleys or not, the 'I tried but not too hard' aesthetic alone is enough to give anyone their very own “I look quite pretty” moment.